 About SSO

-SSO lets users sign in just one time to get access to all their enterprise cloud applications.
-When SSO is set up, users can sign in to their third-party IdP, then access Google apps directly without a second sign-in, with these exceptions:
+When SSO is set up, users who sign in to their third-party IdP can access Google apps without additional verification, with these exceptions:

 • Even if they've already signed in to their IdP, as an extra security measure, Google will sometimes ask them to verify their identity.
 For more information, (and details on how to disable this verification if necessary), go to Understanding SAML secure sign-in.